SalomePlatform/adao/doc/en/ref_algorithm_KalmanFilter.rst

   .. centered::
     **Timeline of steps in Kalman filter data assimilation**

+In this scheme, the analysis **(x,P)** is obtained by means of the "*correction*" by observing the "*prediction*" of the previous state.
 We notice that there is no analysis performed at the initial time step (numbered 0 in the time indexing) because there is no forecast at this time (the background is stored as a pseudo analysis at the initial time step).
 If the observations are provided in series by the user, the first one is therefore not used.

+This filter can also be used to estimate (jointly or solely) parameters and not the state, in which case neither the time nor the evolution have any meaning.
+The iteration steps are then linked to the insertion of a new observation in the recursive estimation.
+One should consult the section :ref:`section_theory_dynamique` for the implementation concepts.

-In case of non-linearity, even slightly marked, it will be preferred the :ref:`section_ref_algorithm_ExtendedKalmanFilter`, or the :ref:`section_ref_algorithm_UnscentedKalmanFilter` and the :ref:`section_ref_algorithm_UnscentedKalmanFilter` that are more powerful.
-One can verify the linearity of the operators with the help of the :ref:`section_ref_algorithm_LinearityTest`.
+In case of non-linearity of the operators, even slightly marked, it will be preferred a :ref:`section_ref_algorithm_ExtendedKalmanFilter`, or a :ref:`section_ref_algorithm_UnscentedKalmanFilter` and a :ref:`section_ref_algorithm_UnscentedKalmanFilter` that are more powerful.
+One can verify the linearity of the operators with the help of a :ref:`section_ref_algorithm_LinearityTest`.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst